Metadata conflicts and their impact on DataCite metadata completeness in disciplinary research data repositories: Results

 \subsection{Temporal analysis}

 Figure \ref{fig:time} shows the accumulation of metadata records over time at each repository - both for DataCite metadata records and disciplinary metadata records.

 Some repositories (GS01, SS01, SS02, SS04) show a sudden, steep incline in the number of DataCite metadata records registered.
 This likely occurred after the repository started registering DOIs with DataCite.
 The reverse - a rapid increase in the number of disciplinary metadata records within a short time period - can also be observed for SS02 and SS03.
 These metadata records were made available by the repository in bulk at a later time than the DataCite counterparts.
-At some repositories, the curves have similar slopes, either for the entire period of repository activity (GS04) or for parts of it (GS02, SS03); in these cases, the repository workflows for registering metadata records with DataCite and publishing disciplinary metadata records via the OAI-PMH interface appear to be integrated.
+At some repositories, the curves have similar slopes, either for the entire period of repository activity (GS04) or for parts of it (GS02, SS03); in these cases, the repository workflows for registering metadata records with DataCite and publishing disciplinary metadata records via the OAI-PMH interface appear to be integrated. \\ Figure \ref{fig:time_elements} shows the number of elements used in DataCite metadata records over time.

+Overall, the number of elements used in DataCite metadata records remains consistent within the repositories.
+A notable exception is GS02, where a drastic drop by about 10 elements can be observed in 2023.
+SS02 shows separate "bands": At this repository, varying numbers of elements are used simultaneously and consistently.